 Adoption Assistance Program

-If you adopt two children at the same time, the maximum reimbursement is $10,000 for the combined expenses.
-If both you and your spouse/same-sex domestic partner are eligible Columbia Officers or Non-Union Support Staff members, you are eligible for a maximum $10,000 reimbursement per adoption ($20,000 for a simultaneous adoption of two children).
+If you adopt two children at the same time, the maximum reimbursement is $15,000 for combined adoption-related expenses.
+If both you and your spouse or same-sex domestic partner are eligible Officers or Non-Union Support Staff, you are eligible for a maximum $15,000 reimbursement per adoption ($30,000 for simultaneous adoption of two children).

-The reimbursement appears in your paycheck.
+After an application is approved, reimbursement is paid in your paycheck.
 No federal, state, or city taxes will be withheld.
 In accordance with IRS requirements, however, FICA and Medicare taxes will be withheld.

-Full-time, benefits-eligible Officers and Non-Union Support Staff who have recently adopted a child can apply for reimbursement under the Adoption Assistance Program.
-The adopted child must be under age 18 when an eligible expense is paid or incurred.
-Further, he or she may not be the child of the Officer’s spouse or same-sex domestic partner.
+Full-time, regular, benefits-eligible Officers and full-time, regular, benefits-eligible Non-Union Support Staff who have recently adopted a child under age 18 can apply for reimbursement of adoption-related expenses.
+The adopted child must be under age 18 when an expense is paid or incurred.

-If an employee uses the Surrogacy Benefit, the employee is not eligible to use the Adoption Assistance benefit for the child born of the surrogate mother.
+If an employee uses the Surrogacy Benefit, the employee is not eligible to use the Adoption Assistance Program for the child born of the surrogate mother.

-If you leave the University, you remain eligible for reimbursement of eligible expenses that you incurred while you were employed at Columbia.
-You must submit your claim within 31 days of your employment end date.
+If you leave the University, you remain eligible for reimbursement of eligible expenses incurred while you were employed.
+You must submit your application within 31 days of employment end date.

-Eligible adoption expenses are: reasonable and necessary adoption fees, court costs, attorney fees, and other expenses directly related to, and whose principal purpose is for, the legal adoption of an eligible child (whether or not the adoption is finalized).
-These may include:
+Reasonable and necessary fees and expenses directly related to, and whose principal purpose is for, the legal adoption of an eligible child (whether or not the adoption is finalized) are considered eligible adoption expenses.

 - Public or private adoption agency fees permitted or required under the law of the state having jurisdiction over the adoption